 I teach a variety of classical subjects to both undergraduates and school pupils, focusing on Greek Language, Latin Language and Greek Literature.
 This site is primarily intended to host teaching resources and assignments for my students.

 Beyond academia, I am passionate about dance and music.
 As a Ballroom and Latin dancer, I have represented England and Cambridge internationally in Austria, Germany, Hungary, Poland and China, and as a member of XS Latin Cambridge, I am a UK Champion, British Champion and World Championship Semi-finalist in Latin Formation Dancing.
-I have also represented the University of Cambridge in Dancesport and had the honour of leading the team as Captain in 2016-2017) and I am an enthusiastic Cuban Salsa and Rueda dancer.
+While completing my PhD, I represented the University of Cambridge in Dancesport and had the honour of leading the team as Captain in 2016-2017.
+I am also an enthusiastic social Cuban Salsa and Rueda dancer.
 In the past, I have played the French Horn in a number of orchestras and have performed in venues ranging from the Royal Albert Hall (London) and Sheldonian Theatre (Oxford) to St. Mark's Cathedral (Venice).